 He played his entire career with Sevilla FC.
 He played over 400 games.
 He retired in June 1998 at the age of 34, after one year with neighbours Real Jaén in the second division.
 He had a total of 15 caps for Spain.
 He represented Spain at the World Cup Finals in 1990.

 Puerta was a highly talented left-sided player for Sevilla.
 He came from their academy playing with Sergio Ramos.
 He spent 3 years with Sevilla's first team and was a key player for the UEFA Cup.
 Sadly, he died in 2007 at the age of 22.
 He earned a single cap for Spain.

 Lora played 11 seasons with Sevilla, debuting in 1966 and retiring in 1978.
 He was at one point the team's captain.
 He was capped 14 times.

 Enrique Montero Rodríguez played more 19 years for Sevilla and Cadiz in Spain from 1973 to 1992.
 He earned 3 caps

 CM: Francisco López Alfaro (Spain)

 Better known as Francisco, he first played with Sevilla FC for 9 seasons and another 6 seasons with Espanyol.
+For Spain, he had 20 caps.
 He went to Euro 1984 and Mexico 1986 for Spain.

 He was an renowned player for Sevilla FC in the late 1940's and early 1950's.
 He only missed 3 games in 9 seasons with Sevilla.
 He won one league title.
-He earned 3 caps.
+He also played for Baracaldo CF, Guadix CF and Lasesarre, He earned 3 caps.